-In Buffer mode, this bit enables the transfer complete interrupt.
-The enabled interrupt will be triggered when the TXCIF flag in the SPIn.INTFLAGS register is set.
-In the Non-Buffer mode, this bit is '0'.
+In buffer mode this bit enables the transfer complete interrupt.
+The enabled interrupt will be triggered when the TXCIF flag in the INTFLAG register is set.
+In non-buffer mode this bit is zero.

 Bit 5 - DREIE Data Register Empty Interrupt Enable